Writing good image alt text

 Alt text does not replace sight.
 It replaces the information the image provides for that page.

-People who can see an image naturally ignore most visual detail and focus on what matters first.
+People who can see an image ignore most visual detail.
+They focus on what matters based on how it’s used on the page.
 Alt text needs to do this on purpose.

-Include the type of image only when it helps people understand or interpret it.
+You can include the type of image if it helps people understand or interpret it.
+For example:

 "CGI illustration of proposed housing development with homes, roads and central green space."